 Program Educational Objectives

 Based on our philosophy and goals the Faculty of the Department of Electrical and Computer Engineering have adopted the following Undergraduate Program Educational Objectives for graduates of the Bachelor of Science in Computer Engineering (BSCpE) undergraduate program.
-The graduates of the program will:
+The graduates of the program within 3-5 years after graduation will:

-- Demonstrate professional engineering competence by holding positions of increasing responsibility in industry and/or government;
+- Demonstrate professional engineering competence by holding positions of increasing responsibility in industry or government;

 Students of the Bachelor of Science in Computer Engineering program will demonstrate achievement of the following student outcomes: